eebasso/WarpX/Docs/source/usage/parameters.rst

 using the temperature parameter ``theta`` for any direction in which their momentum component is over the threshold.
 The parameters affecting this region are as follows:

-.. fv:var:: particle_thermalizer.normal
+.. pp:param:: particle_thermalizer.normal
     :type: `string`

     The normal direction describing the thermalizer region.
 Allowed values are ``x``, ``y``, or ``z`` (case-insensitive).
 Along with the ``start`` and ``stop`` parameters below, this specifies the region in space where particles will be thermalized.
     This parameter is optional.
 If not specified, the thermalizer will not be applied.

-.. fv:var:: particle_thermalizer.species
+.. pp:param:: particle_thermalizer.species
     :type: `list of strings`
     :optional:

     Names of the species to which the thermalizer is applied.
 If not specified, the thermalizer is applied to all species.

-.. fv:var:: particle_thermalizer.start
+.. pp:param:: particle_thermalizer.start
     :type: `float`

     Starting coordinate (in SI units) of the thermalization region along the specified normal direction.
     This parameter is required if the thermalizer is enabled.

-.. fv:var:: particle_thermalizer.end
+.. pp:param:: particle_thermalizer.end
     :type: `float`

     Ending coordinate (in SI units) of the thermalization region along the specified normal direction.
     This parameter is required if the thermalizer is enabled.

-.. fv:var:: particle_thermalizer.momentum_threshold
+.. pp:param:: particle_thermalizer.momentum_threshold
     :type: `float`

     Momentum threshold used by the thermalizer.
 In each direction, if a particle's normalized momentum component (e.g. :math:`\gamma \beta_x`) is above this threshold, that component will be thermalized.
     This parameter is required if the thermalizer is enabled.

-.. fv:var:: particle_thermalizer.theta
+.. pp:param:: particle_thermalizer.theta
     :type: `float`

     Dimensionless temperature parameter (k*T/m/c^2) used to sample the thermalized particle velocities.